September 13, 2018

 - MacBook Air – The cheapest MacBook, and one that until recently had been slightly ignored by Apple.
 However, the MacBook Air was given an update in 2018, with a more powerful processor and Retina screen making it a real contender.

 - MacBook – Treading on the Air’s toes, the 12-inch MacBook is even thinner and lighter, making it an ideal companion for coffee-shop typists.
-This is the most stylish MacBook around, though not ideal for heavier design tasks.
+This is the most stylish MacBook around, though Apple has recently discontinued it.

 - MacBook Pro – The headline MacBook, the Pro seamlessly combines power and style, making it a must have for designers.
 There are a number of Pro models, ranging up to $2,500 models with a Touch Bar along the top of the keyboard.